ivop/static-chroot-environment/README.md

 runs stuff intended for macos X unconiditionally and relies on _ctypes_ which is not available when there is no dynamic loader.
 Could be patched out.
 Meson depends on Wheel, hence no Meson.
+* Extra packages are standalone argp, musl-fts and musl-obstack.
 * All documentation is either not installed or removed.
 * Add ``export TZ=$(cat /etc/timezone)`` to /root/.profile for correct time
 and date.
 Defaults to Europe/Amsterdam.